|1||Tiruvottiyur, Tamil Nadu|

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Thane air is currently 3 times above WHO exposure recommendation
+PM2.5 concentration in Thane is currently 2.6 times the WHO annual air quality guideline value

 |Close your windows to avoid dirty outdoor air|